Last Updated February 12th, 2023 at 05:21 pm by Lisa

 -Keep in a small Mason jar in the fridge for up to a week.

-Over a simple green salad is the best, use fresh spinach, herbs, or mixed salad greens.
+Over a simple green salad is the best, use fresh spinach, herbs, mixed salad greens or a wedge.
 Just pour, and toss.

 Yes!
 This dressing is great for those of you following low-carb Keto diets.